 - 1926 – Cullen and Gorbals branch of National Unemployed Workers Committee separate from the organisation’s National Committee in London.
 Cullen dissatisfied with ‘extreme Communist’ interference coming directly from Moscow.
 He says London branch is ruled by Moscow and he is not going to take his orders from Russia.
 He moves to dissociate the Gorbals Division.
 The motion is defeated by a majority.

-- February 1927-July 1927 – Writes a series of articles for the Glasgow Herald that are subsequently published in the British Fascisti periodical, British Lion describing Bolshevik/Communist agitators behind Etaples Mutiny.
+- February 1927-July 1927 – Writes a series of articles for the Glasgow Herald that are subsequently re-published in the British Fascisti periodical, British Lion describing Bolshevik/Communist agitators as the driving force behind the Etaples Mutiny.
 Cullen writes:

 “I was approached by a prominent Communist agitator, who asked me what part I would take in getting the troops to mutiny.
 There was a small council of action set up and we set about doing everything possible to get a general rising… the councils of action, of which I was one, were giving instructions through under channels.
 The revolt lasted three days, at the end of which a truce was come to between the General Officer Commanding and the rebel troops.
 I was one who refused point blank to recognise the truce and carried on with a small band of irresponsibles.
 Eventually we tried to rush the guard one night, but were repulsed.
 I was captured and made a prisoner.”